Dequantizing quantum machine learning models using tensor networks: Preliminaries of variational quantum machine learning model

-Let us consider the general encoding strategy, where encoding gates are multi-qubit gates.
-To implement any $m_i$-qubit encoding gate on a real quantum circuit, we need to compile it into 2-qubit gates and 1-qubit gates.
-This is not only always possible but also \textit{necessary} for NISQ devices, as they only exploit a universal gate set comprising a universal single-qubit gate and some unparametrized 2-qubit gate such as a CNOT gate.
-Therefore without loss of generality, every multi-qubit encoding gate is decomposed with a set $\{ S_1^{\alpha}(\tilde{\phi}^{\alpha}(\rvec{x})), U_{CNOT}\}_{\alpha}$.
+Let us consider the general $\mathcal{E}$, where $S^{(i)}$ are multi-qubit gates.
+To implement any $m_i$-qubit encoding gate on a real quantum circuit, we need to compile it using a universal gate set of the quantum device.
+Here we assume a universal gate set comprising an arbitrary single-qubit gate and some unparametrized two-qubit gate such as a controlled-not~(CNOT) gate.
+As arbitrary universal gate sets can be converted to this single- and CNOT gate set, without loss of generality, every multi-qubit encoding gate is decomposed with a set $\{ S_1^{\alpha}(\tilde{\phi}^{\alpha}(\rvec{x})), U_{\text{CNOT}}\}_{\alpha}$ before running VQML algorithm.
 Single-qubit gates $S_1^{\alpha}$s are again decomposed to Pauli rotation gates,